Cambridge-ICCS/cambridge-iccs.github.io/summerschool.md

 Depending on demand, we may organise a block booking of accommodation at a college or nearby hotel.
 Otherwise, Cambridge is replete with good quality hotels and [most colleges also make their rooms available](https://www.universityrooms.com/en-GB/city/cambridge/home/?gclid=Cj0KCQjw-JyUBhCuARIsANUqQ_KO7BKHd9D9yhAt5q80cBarTw0ltRwbJ-GHXpl-zjx4eiIgEqdPeJQaAjzcEALw_wcB) which is an excellent way to soak up more of the Cambridge atmosphere.

 If you plan to attend in-person, please indicate during the registration process which days you will need accommodation in Cambridge.
+This is limited and at some point will run out, so register soon to guarantee a place.

 <span style="font-size:larger;">[Registration form](https://web.miniextensions.com/FYT8fFDcuuDlvWEN6Cdg)</span>

-**Please register by 15th July for those attending in-person as this will affect room/accommodation booking**

 #### COVID-19